-Short Sleeve 1/4 Zip Pullovers: Niche Style or Real Opportunity?
+Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 A short sleeve 1/4 zip pullover is one of them.

-It is not a core-volume basic in the way a polo, tee, hoodie, or classic long-sleeve quarter-zip can be.
+It is not a core-volume basic in the same way a polo shirt, T-shirt, hoodie, or classic long-sleeve quarter-zip can be.
 But it is not a fake niche either.
 For the right brand, it can solve a very real assortment gap between polos and lightweight layers.

 That is the real answer up front.

-Before getting into details, the simplest version looks like this:
+Before getting into fabric, fit, and launch strategy, the simplest version looks like this:

 | Question | Short Answer |